jo-lyn/Rolodex/collated/main/jo-lyn.md

     /**
      * Parses the given {@code String} of arguments in the context of the RemarkCommand
      * and returns an RemarkCommand object for execution.
-     * @throws ParseException if the user input does not conform the expected format */ public RemarkCommand parse(String args) throws ParseException {
+     * @throws ParseArgsException if the user input does not conform the expected format */ public RemarkCommand parse(String args) throws ParseArgsException {
         requireNonNull(args);
         ArgumentMultimap argMultimap = ArgumentTokenizer.tokenize(args, PREFIX_REMARK);